External leg amputation in conformal invariant three-point function: Conclusion

 \section{Conclusion}

+We have derived a new star-triangle relation involving two spinors and one vector field, with general values of the scale dimensions.
+The relation has been applied to amputation of conformal invariant three-point function involving these fields.
+The star-triangle relation can be of general use in conformal field theoretical context.

 Amputed Green functions are the coefficients of the various quasi-primary fields in the conformal partial wave expansion of the product of two field operators, and thereby enter the partial wave expansion of the four-point function.
 Two examples of application of amputation equations in these context are the solution of the Thirring model in Ref.\ \cite{fradkin1} and the calculation of various unparticle processes in the Sommerfield model in Ref.\ \cite{georgi'}.
-With the infrared limit of massless QED$_3$ as one of the possible areas of application, we extended the existing work on amputation of conformal Green functions to the next complicated case involving two spinors and a vector field.
-We also derived a new star-triangle relation involving these fields, which can be of general use in conformal field theoretical context.
+We have extended the existing work on amputation of conformal Green functions to the next complicated case involving two spinors and a vector field, With the infrared limit of massless QED$_3$ as one of the possible areas of application.

+A general discussion of conformal partial wave expansion for the case of more than one independent invariant structure is given in Ref. \cite{fradkin2}.
+(That discussion does not deal with spinor legs, but the presence of more than one structure applies to our work also.)
+In this case, the proper choice of linear combination of the independent structures is determined by the orthogonality condition, which involves amputed Green functions \cite{footnote2}.
+The partial wave expansion then takes a diagonal form.
+Amputation equations will thus be necessary for finding explicit realization of such a situation.